swordslash50/EasyReport/README.md

+# EasyShare makes it easy to learn info about websites, and displays resources to help
-This is a program to make it easy to research information on websites and report them if needed currently a W.I.P, so this is just a placeholder this is more of a way to make things as painless as possible more than anything.
+currently a W.I.P, so this is just a placeholder this is more of a way to make things as painless as possible more than anything.

+written in python, really not too complicated